 I was at school in Yorkshire and can remember every pimple on the nose of every master.
-Most of these were monks, who dressed in the black Benedictine habit, with hoods.
-They were referred to as "crows".
-The school is set in beautiful country.
-To the south lay the green Rye valley and to the north the gaunt, grim North Yorkshire Moors.
+Most of these were monks, who dressed in the black habit of the Order of St Benedict.
+They were referred to informally as "crows".
+To the south of the school lay the green Rye valley and to the north the gaunt, grim North Yorkshire Moors: quite a contrast.
 Our life in winter was Spartan.
 We slept in vast barn-like dormitories and were always hungry.

-I went from there to read English at Jesus College, Cambridge where my director of studies was Professor Raymond Williams, a very well-known Marxist critic of the time.
-Among Raymond’s many books were Culture and Society and The Long Revolution, both of which left some sort of mark on my general outlook.
-I was a typical long-haired leftie student at the time.
+I went from there to read English at Jesus College, Cambridge where my director of studies was Professor Raymond Williams, a well-known Marxist critic of the time.
+Among his many books were Culture and Society and The Long Revolution, both of which left some sort of mark on my general outlook.

-I became a long-haired leftie schoolteacher after that at comprehensive school in north London, where the staff in the 1970s was mostly, like me, young, enthusiastic and full of ideals.
+I became a schoolteacher at a comprehensive school in north London, where the staff in the 1970s was mostly, like me, young, enthusiastic and full of ideals.
 In the English department we were determined to teach a lot of poetry, and we all particularly enjoyed working with Penguin’s Voices anthologies, with their mixture of unexpected poems and evocative photography.
 As a teaching generation we were blamed for being too permissive: I am unrepentant about the methods we used.

 After a postgraduate diploma in Social and Cultural Studies at Chelsea College, London University – very serious stuff (Unamuno, anyone?) – I found a job in Varna, Bulgaria, a hard-line Stalinist society dominated by material shortages and political propaganda.
-I was teaching students training to work in Bulgaria's nascent tourist industry.
-I lived rather an austere but interesting Le Carré-esque life of institutionalized paranoia.
-I was shadowed, bugged and phone-tapped around the clock, but made some very good friends.
-Later I moved next door to Istanbul, where life was considerably more beautiful.
-In those years as an expatriate I accidentally put myself through a 2-part course in contemporary geopolitics: first the communist world and then the Islamic one.
+I was teaching English to students intending to work in Bulgaria's nascent tourist industry.
+My life was austere but interesting.
+I was shadowed, bugged and phone-tapped around the clock, but made very good friends.
+Later I moved next door to teach in Istanbul, where life was more comfortable.
+In those years, as I can now see, I happened to put myself through a 2-part course in contemporary geo-politics: first in the communist world and then the Islamic one.

-Back in London I worked at Capital Radio.
-Independent commercial radio was still a relatively new phenomenon and a proportion of “community programmes” had to be made to dilute the pop, and I worked alongside a really good broadcaster (unlike me), Maggie Norden.
+In London again, I worked at Capital Radio.
+In those days independent commercial radio stations were required to do some community programmes alongside their pop music output, and I worked alongside a really good broadcaster (unlike me), Maggie Norden.
 Later I made documentaries for the station, some of which were drama-docs.

 I left radio in 1986 to became a full-time writer, which I have been ever since.
-The everyday life of a writer is extremely humdrum, but you can see on this site a list of the books that I've squeezed out so far, with a picture of some of their covers and a few extracts.
+The everyday life of a writer is extremely humdrum, but you can see on this site a list of my books, with a picture of some of their covers and a few extracts.